ngrief/data-class-project-3/README.md

 - To run the Leaflet Map, use **index.html** and **logicv3a.js**.
 - To run the Charts.js page, use **index2.html** and **logicv5.js**.
 - Python charts are in Jupyter Notebook file.
-- Box plots are in the Slides file.
+- Box plots are in the Population_Project_PDF file.

 # Ethical Considerations